repostandards/DepictionKit/info/Writing Your First Depiction.md

 * `children` is an array of `DepictionView` and are the base views that will show in your Depiction.
 It is important to note that `children` cannot be empty.

 ### Adding Views
 Depiction Views are made up of two parts.
 The name and properties.
-Both are required properties.
+Both are required.
 Here is an example view:
 ```json
 {
 	"name": "HeadingView",